CenturyLinkCloud/PublicKB/Servers/centurylink-cloud-guide-to-cli.md

 ```

 ### Support
-* For issues related to cloud infrastructure (VM's, network, etc), or is you experience a problem deploying any Blueprint or Script Package, please open a CenturyLink Cloud Support ticket by emailing [noc@ctl.io](mailto:help@ctl.io) or [through the CenturyLink Cloud Support website](//t3n.zendesk.com/tickets/new).
+* For issues related to cloud infrastructure (VM's, network, etc), or is you experience a problem deploying any Blueprint or Script Package, please open a CenturyLink Cloud Support ticket by emailing [help@ctl.io](mailto:help@ctl.io) or [through the CenturyLink Cloud Support website](//t3n.zendesk.com/tickets/new).
-* For CLI bugs, please visit [CenturyLink Cloud CLI Github](//github.com/CenturyLinkCloud/clc-go-cli)
+* For CLI bugs, please visit [CenturyLink Cloud CLI Github](//github.com/CenturyLinkCloud/clc-go-cli/issues) and [CenturyLink Cloud Python SDK](//github.com/CenturyLinkCloud/clc-python-sdk/issues)